PAGE CONTENTS

 Watch our video or follow the steps below.

-2. To add a new backup set, go to Google Workspace in the sidebar.
+2. To add a new backup set, go to Google Workspace in the sidebar on the left.
+If you do not see Google Workspace listed, you will need to add it as a product.

 As shown here, you can access the app at any time by going to the App Launcher at the top right of the screen.
 (Scroll down until you see Redstor Cloud Backup.)

-11. Close the Google Marketplace tab in your browser to return to the RedApp.
-Our system will have picked up that permissions have been allowed and you will see a summary of your backup selection.
+10. Close the Google Marketplace tab in your browser to return to the RedApp.
+Our system will have picked up that permissions have been allowed, and you will be taken to the home page for your new backup set.

 Note: Version history will not be backed up.

-You can also view an audit trail of key actions and which users performed them by clicking on the inspect icon at the top right of the page.
+To view an audit trail of key actions and which users performed them, click on the inspect icon at the top right of the page.

 How to modify a backup set

-3. The number of drives selected will be shown under Backup selection on the backup set's home page.
+The new number of users selected will show under Backup selection on the backup set's home page.

 Note: Accounts that have been removed from the backup selection are still retained on the Storage Platform until you request that they be permanently deleted.
 Read more here.